Bira/octopus-carnival/_posts/2020-05-03-superheavy-weapons.md

 them.
 Thor's hammer from the Marvel comics and movies is a famous example.

 Lifting and using these weapons is not a matter of muscle mass, but of moral strength.
-When you touch they, they judge you!
+When you touch them, they judge you!
 If you pass that judgment, then you can lift and wield the weapon as if it was a normal specimen of its kind.

 You don't actually need to make these weapons superheavy or oversized.
 Instead,